masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 If we look at the color palette that the image use we can see that it only uses two colors, which make sense since it is a 1 bit colormap.
 But those two colors are both white.
 So all we really have to do is create a new palette that includes black and then set the colormap to that palette.

-So using Gimp we can create a new Palette with the colors black and white.
+So using Gimp we can create a new palette with the colors black and white.
 And then we go to `Colors > Map > Set Colormap > Palette > BlackAndWhite`.

 And now we can see the result: